Ra'fat Ali

-Ra'fat Ali Jabr (رأفت علي جبر) (born 20 May 1975) is a Jordanian retired footballer of Palestinian origin.
+Ra'fat Ali Jabr (رأفت علي جبر) (born 20 May 1975) is a Jordanian retired footballer.
 He is the current assistant manager of Al-Wehdat.
 He was nicknamed The Artist and Picasso due to his skillful plays, mainly assists and goal scoring.

 Coming through the youth system, Ra'fat Ali debuted for the senior side of Al-Wehdat on 1993 where he was able to attract admiration from the fans quickly, despite the fact that the team was filled with big stars, through time Rafat establishing himself as one of the best players in Jordan.

 In 2011, Ra'fat Ali joined Kuwait for 160 Thousand Dollars as a loan.

 In 2014, Ra'fat Ali announced his retirement.